allegheny-computer-science-203-s2021/CodeOfConduct/conduct.md

 * Unacceptable Conduct (U):
   * Members shall not
-    * Turn in work past the due date given
+    * Turn in work past the due date given.

 #### Communication